-Analytic Note 1 identified several methods to help a social change agent imagine possible value chains that could give them the leverage to produce a valuable social change in the small or, if replicated, scaled, adapted etc. in the large.
+Analytic Note 1 identified several methods to help a social change agent imagine possible value chains that could give them the leverage to produce a valuable social change in the small or, if replicated, scaled, adapted, etc. in the large.
 One was to make and hold to a sharp distinction between ends and means.
 Another was to see that ends and means could both be described at different levels of abstraction and generality, with the implication that it was important to pick the right level of abstraction and generality in both, but perhaps particularly in the means.
-A third was that one could stimulate one’s imagination of plausible means both by working backward from the desired goal using logic to imagine the act that would have to come before the event one wanted to product, and by working forward from current practice in an effort to see how current practices might be usefully modified to improve performance.
+A third was that one could stimulate one’s imagination of plausible means both by working backward from the desired goal using logic to imagine the act that would have to come before the event one wanted to produce, and by working forward from current practice in an effort to see how current practices might be usefully modified to improve performance.

 Testing the Proposed Means against Published Argumentation and Evidence